 Prioritise your personal time!

 Those moments are precious.
 You’ll never get them back.
 You’ll regret it if you realise you were always “too busy” or you allowed work to take priority.
+Book the time in your scheduler.

 Write it all down